banyek/HRM/programs/year13/README.md

 # Equalization Room

 Get two things from the INBOX.
 If they are EQUAL, put ONE if them in the OUTBOX.
-Discard nin-equal pairs.
+Discard non-equal pairs.
 Repeat!

 ###Challenges: